-Building and Using Hotbeds and Coldframes
+Building and Using Hotbeds and Cold Frames

-A coldframe is used to provide shelter for tender perennials, to "harden off" seedling plants or to start cold-tolerant plants such as pansies, cabbage or lettuce earlier than they can be started in open soil.
+Cold frames are used to provide shelter for tender perennials, to "harden off" seedling plants or to start cold-tolerant plants such as pansies, cabbage or lettuce earlier than they can be started in open soil.
 It may also be used to overwinter summer-rooted cuttings of woody plants.

-Windbreaks should not shade the bed
+Windbreaks should never shade the cold frame or hotbed.

 Sash and coverings